l1ch40/beer/README.md

 # Beer
 ## What is Beer
-Beer is a manage local software for running local platform, Written by Golang programming language.
+Beer is a tool for managing local software updates, written in the Golang programming language.

 ## Usage
 ````bash